 Periodic feeds post incremental data files to a Google Cloud storage bucket on a set schedule.
-Only one feed is delivered to each bucket, so data is never mixed.
+Only one feed is delivered to each bucket, so data for a daily data feed and a weekly data feed is never mixed.

 Each file is uniquely named and contains gzipped, incremental engagement data or dimensional data.

 Your engagement data is extracted once every day.

 - Daily delivery is sufficient for most efforts that don't require insights throughout the day.
 For more frequent delivery of engagement data, consider near real-time delivery.

 - File size is more manageable since activities are extracted every day.

 Your engagement data is extracted once every week.